Avoiding Pseudo-Christianity

 How this topic came up: My project began five years ago when I began my research into the phenomenon of deconversion—the abandonment of faith by young adults who had been moving into positions of influence and leadership within Christianity.
 Reading books and articles was helpful, but I needed firsthand experience and understanding, so a colleague and I compiled a list of deconverters for me to read, listen to, or meet—some well-known but most of them just everyday people.

-The first step was to listen to their testimonials but it is a fact of human psychology that the reasons a person gives are often symptoms of deeper, unspoken, causes that they may not even be aware of.
-In this case, it was obvious to me that there had to be a deeper cause because many Christians, despite having the same questions and struggles, seem to enjoy a vibrant, fulfilling relationship with God.
+The first step was to listen to their testimonials but it is a fact of human psychology that the reasons a person gives are often symptoms of deeper, unspoken causes that they may not even be aware of.
+In this case, it was obvious to me that there had to be a deeper problem because many Christians, despite having the same questions and struggles, seem to enjoy a vibrant, fulfilling relationship with God.
 What was the underlying cause that made the difference?

 Deeper issues: I was struck by two things that were strangely absent from deconverters’ testimonials.
 First, those who had abandoned their faith were utterly unaware of how culture inexorably and relentlessly shaped how they think, their expectations of what God should be like, their morality, and their view of everyday life.
-It never occurred to them to wonder how it was that they ended up with the same attitudes and perspectives of the culture they lived in.
+It never occurred to them to wonder how it was that they ended up with the same attitudes and perspectives as the culture they lived in.

 How could people who were supposedly followers of Christ be so easily shaped and led by culture, rather than by God?
 Secondly, how could a person become a child of God, in-dwelt by God’s Holy Spirit, yet have had virtually no experience of the ongoing presence of God in their everyday lives?
 There had to be an even deeper explanation for this.